The Media and Entertainment Law Review: Belarus

-Among other things, the Mass Media Law also limits the dissemination of information about the system of organisation, sources, methods, plans and results of investigative activities, as well as materials of inquiry, preliminary investigation and court proceedings until the end of criminal proceedings.
+Among other things, the Mass Media Law also limits the dissemination of information concerning investigative activities and materials of inquiry, preliminary investigation and court proceedings until the end of related criminal proceedings.

 Information and materials gathered by audio and video recording, filming and photography of a person without his or her consent cannot be disseminated until the application of measures against the possible identification of that person.
 This dissemination is possible provided that it does not violate personal rights and freedoms and is needed for protection of the public interest or in cases of dissemination upon request of the criminal prosecution body or the court for a preliminary investigation or trial.

 The Draft Law on Personal Data Protection specifies cases that do not require the consent of the data subject.
-In particular, the collecting, processing, dissemination or sharing of personal data for the purpose of a journalist's professional activities or mass media activities, provided they are aimed at the protection of public interest, do not require the consent of the data subject.
-Such public interests shall constitute society's need for detection and disclosure of information about threats to national security, public order, public health and the environment or information affecting the performance of public officials or public figures.
+In particular, the collecting, processing, dissemination or sharing of personal data for the purpose of a journalist's professional activities or mass media activities, provided they are aimed at the protection of the public interest, do not require the consent of the data subject.
+The public interest comprises society's need for the detection and disclosure of information about threats to national security, public order, public health and the environment, or affecting the performance of public officials or public figures.

-The Code of Administrative Offences states that unauthorised access to computer information and violation of the mass media legislation are punishable.
+The Code of Administrative Offences states that unauthorised access to computer information and violations of the mass media legislation are punishable.

 The Criminal Code outlaws the following methods of gathering information: